 The company next broke ground with its Body Cardio scale.
 It has the ability to monitor your standing heart rate and an exclusive new measurement – your Pulse Wave Velocity.
 Thanks to its sensors, Body Cardio detects slight weight variations caused by heartbeats.
 With this information, the scale can sense the moment when blood is ejected from the aorta and the moment when it reaches blood vessels in the feet.
 This essentially provides users with a mini heart health assessment.

 Withings Body Scan – three breakthrough new features

 Body Scan also measures much more than just your weight.
 Its big selling point is that it has a 6-lead ECG built into the thing.

-This is used to apply a small direct current to your body (through the feet and hands) which is used to spit out a daily assessment of nerve activity from sweat glands.
+This is utilized to apply a small direct current to your body (through the feet and hands) which is used to spit out a daily assessment of nerve activity from sweat glands.
 Nerve activity analysis can potentially flag up certain conditions such as diabetes.
 This type of analysis is something that can currently only be done by neurologists and endocrinologists in a medical setting.
 The ECG is also used to look for heart arrhythmias like Afib, and it can detect heart rate and vascular age.

 Essential reading: Top fitness trackers and health gadgets

 Other metrics that are tracked by the scale include water percentage, visceral fat, muscle mass, bone mass and extra cellular and intracellular water.
 The weight measurements are said to be ultra-precise.
 But there’s more.

 The third novel feature of the scale is to do with body composition.
 This goes beyond the metrics so many of us with smart scales have learned to ignore.
 Body Scan introduces something not seen before on such a device – segmental body composition.
 This allows for individual body part body scan measurements for the arms, legs and torso.